Generic Name: clomipramine (kloe-MIP-ra-meen)

 - if you take thyroid medicine or have a history of an overactive thyroid

-- if you have a history of adrenal gland problems, glaucoma, heart problems, kidney or liver problems, diabetes, seizures, trouble urinating, the blood disease porphyria, or other blood problems
+- if you have a history of adrenal gland problems, glaucoma or increased eye pressure, heart problems, kidney or liver problems, diabetes, seizures, trouble urinating, the blood disease porphyria, or other blood problems

 - if you have a history of suicidal thoughts or behavior, bipolar disorder, or any other mental disorders

 - if you are undergoing electroshock therapy or you are scheduled to have any surgery

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with clomipramine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: